 You can ask a family member or a friend to help you out by being a co-signer.
 It is important to make clear to them that they will have a legal responsibility to pay the loan if you default on it.

-There are other alternatives to the traditional personal loan for some quick funding to cover expenses while your income is low.
+There are alternatives to traditional no-income loans for quick funding to cover expenses while your income is low.
 If you have a good support system surrounding you, you could ask a friend or family member to lend you some money while you get back on your feet.
 This could get you some temporary financial assistance without having to be concerned with interest rates.

 Some credit card companies offer 0% APR promotions that could allow you to borrow money at zero interest for a year or 18 months.
 As long as you pay off the balance by the end of the promotional period, you will pay significantly less for the money borrowed than you would on a personal loan.

-Cash advances can make another excellent short-term alternative to personal loans.
-You can get a cash advance via a credit card issuer or get a small cash advance loan from an online lender.
+Cash advances can make another excellent short-term alternative to personal installment loans.
+Suppose you are looking for a cash advance for delivery drivers.
+You can get a cash advance via a credit card issuer or get a small cash advance loan from an online lender to cover unexpected expenses.